 Storyline – 4/10

-As thoroughly milked over the past 30 years, Mario is on yet another expedition to stop his arch nemesis Bowser, and save princess peach.
-The only difference being is that afterwards, he must then save Luigi.
-Mario game are generally not played for their story, but for what great gameplay there is, but I can’t help but think that even after repeating the same story beyond the release of this game in 2011, Nintendo could have come up with something different.
+As thoroughly milked over the past 30 years, Mario is on yet another expedition to stop his arch-nemesis Bowser, and save princess peach.
+The only difference being is that afterward, he must then save Luigi.
+Mario game is generally not played for their story, but for what great gameplay there is, but I can’t help but think that even after repeating the same story beyond the release of this game in 2011, Nintendo could have come up with something different.
 They have since worked to alter this formula slightly in recent games by introducing new characters and elements to the series, but to me, there isn’t enough of that in this game in particular.